 We all know that white bread isn’t classed as a superfood.
-Pick up a loaf of mass produced white bread off a supermarket shelf and you may be confronted with a list of ingredients that you don’t recognise.
-A satisfying and tasty bread requires only four ingredients and time.
+A loaf of mass produced white bread may contain an array of ingredients you can’t buy at any store.
+This easy overnight bread is satisfying, tasty and only contains four ingredients and time – which builds the flavour.

 This is a very simple recipe to follow and very versatile.
 You can see from the photos for this post that I’ve used it to make a range of loaves, including focaccia and mini-loaves, it can even be rolled flat to make a pizza base.
 The overnight proving gives it a wonderful “sourdough”-like flavour.
 When made using a mixer it’s super easy and the dough can last in the fridge for 5 days.